There's a lot going on, along local and state roadways.

 This project includes updating the current two-lane roadway to current design standards including 5’ shoulders for bikes and pedestrians.
 The project does not include improvements to the intersection with Rt.
-228. The safety study has been completed and the project has moved into preliminary design with survey being completed in 2020.
+228. The safety and preliminary studies have been completed and the project has moved into the final design and right-of-way being completed in 2021.

 Expect congestion and delays in heavy traffic volume periods.
 Slow down and use caution in work zones.
 Fines are doubled for violations in work zones.
 Drive responsibly for your safety and the safety of the workers.